watson-developer-cloud/salesforce-sdk/examples/conversation/README.md

 - Sign up/login to IBM Cloud
 - Create desired Watson service instance
-- Deploy SDK to your Salesforce org
+- Deploy SDK to your Salesforce org (for the lab, the quickest option will be the manual deployment to a non-scratch org)
 - Set named credentials and remote site settings in Salesforce

 These steps are detailed in the README of the [Watson Salesforce SDK GitHub page](https://github.com/watson-developer-cloud/salesforce-sdk).